September 12th, 2022

 A+ Content (formerly Enhanced Brand Content) allows you to showcase the unique value proposition of your brand and products with visually interesting drag-and-drop modules.
 Instead of having a text heavy listing you can add images, comparison charts, split text and add simple formatting to make your product listing more eye-appealing.
 A+ Content helps trigger the “buy now” response.

 3. Drive Traffic Back To Your Business

 Now that you’ve focused some of your Amazon marketing strategy efforts on your branding, let’s take it a step further.
 We’re going to drive traffic back to your Brand Store.
 Why?
 Because your Brand Store is your identity.
 It shares so much about your business and products.
-Plus, it gives you the opportunity to share additional products that you sell to buyers who are already interested in your brand.
+Plus, it gives you the opportunity to share additional products in your catalog to potential buyers.

 You can drive traffic back to your product listings, or even better, your Brand Store in two ways:

 - Internal Traffic: This is traffic that you get from within Amazon.
 The main way to drive internal traffic back to your products is by investing in advertising.
-We’ll discuss the advertising options that are available to Amazon sellers below.
+We’ll discuss the advertising options that are available to Amazon sellers in more detail below.

 4. Create An Advertising Budget and Plan

 Advertising is an essential part of any business.
 Amazon has its own advertising platform to help Amazon sellers stand out from the competition.
 Amazon is the third-largest digital ad platform in the United States, just behind Google and Facebook.
 The Amazon advertising advantage to your budget is that users come to Amazon solely to shop.
 They aren’t connecting with friends, sharing pictures or performing searches (except for product searches).
 They are looking for a product to fit their needs and are very likely to make a purchase if they find it.